0foo/study_notes/quick_reference/important_processes.md

 ### Resetting root password
 1. Boot into emergency shell as described above
 1. `passwd` command as usual
-1. reset selinux context as described above
+1. reset selinux context as described abovecc